 By ship

 With the exception of assistance dogs, pets are welcome on only a few cruise lines—and usually on ocean crossings only.
 Some lines permit pets in private cabins, but most confine pets to kennels.
-Contact your cruise line in advance to find out its policies and which of its ships have kennel facilities.
+Contact the cruise line in advance to find out its policies and which of its ships have kennel facilities.
 If you must use the ship's kennel, make sure it is protected from the elements and check on your pet frequently.

 By train